1994 NBA playoffs

 In the Western Conference, the Golden State Warriors made their last playoff appearance until 2007.
 Game 3 of the Suns–Warriors series would be the last playoff game to take place inside the original bowl of the Oakland Coliseum Arena; the building was heavily renovated with increased seating capacity throughout the 1996–97 season, during which the Warriors moved to San Jose Arena, home of the NHL's San Jose Sharks.
 The arena was reopened the following season.

 Game 3 of the Bulls-Cavaliers series was the last game played at the Richfield Coliseum.

 Game 6 of the Bulls-Knicks series was the last game played at Chicago Stadium.

 Game 5 of the Nuggets-Sonics series was the last to be played at Seattle Center Coliseum before its first renovation and eventual rechristening as KeyArena in 1995.
 During the renovations, the Sonics played the intervening 1994–95 NBA season at Tacoma Dome in nearby Tacoma, Washington; the arena had also been used intermittently by them during the early 1990s.
 After the SuperSonics relocated to and rebranded as the Oklahoma City Thunder in 2008, the building (which is still being used by the Sonics' former WNBA sister team Seattle Storm) later received a second renovation project to accommodate the NHL's Seattle Kraken.
 This third iteration of the Coliseum became Climate Pledge Arena and was reopened in 2021.

+This postseason was notable for the infamous broadcast interruption of NFL Hall of Famer O. J. Simpson's slow speed freeway chase with the Los Angeles Police Department.
+During Game 5 of the 1994 NBA Finals, most NBC affiliates split the coverage of the game between the chase.
+At the time, Simpson was an NFL analyst on NBC.

-This would be last time when neither conference's number one seed reached the Conference Finals until 2021.
+This would be last time when neither conference's number one seed reached the conference finals until 2021.

-Clock Incident
+Clock incident

-The Clock Incident happened in the last moments of Game 4 of the Western Conference Finals between the Rockets and Jazz.
+The clock incident happened in the last moments of game 4 of the Western Conference finals between the Rockets and Jazz.
 Tom Chambers inbounded the ball to Jeff Hornacek with 13.5 seconds left and Utah down 2.
 As play resumed, the Jazz timekeeper did not start the clock as they were trying to look for an open shot.
 After 8 seconds, the clock finally started as Chambers got the ball down low but Utah did not take advantage of the extra time they were given, and after Chambers attempted a shot and missed, there was a mad scramble for the ball.
 It ended up in Robert Horry's hands, who passed it to Kenny Smith; Houston ran out the clock to win 80–78.